Angel-113/MyArcade/README.md

 - Pong
 - Conway's Game of Life

-### What you need? ...
-I guess ...
+# # # What do you need?

 - You need to install Raylib Version 5.0 to make this project work.
-- It's also developed under Ubuntu 22.04.4 LTS.
+- A Linux operating system.

 ### Snake

-Snake is a classic arcade game where the player controls a growing snake, navigating it around the screen to collect food while avoiding collisions with walls and its own tail.
+Snake is a classic arcade game where the player controls a growing snake, navigating it around the screen to collect food while avoiding collisions with walls and its tail.
 Each piece of food eaten causes the snake to grow longer, increasing the challenge as the game progresses.
 The goal is to achieve the highest possible score before the snake runs out of space or collides with itself.